emfcamp/badge-2024-documentation/docs/tildagon-apps/reference/spaceagon.md

 | `"F"` | `BUTTON_TYPES["CANCEL"]` and `FRONTBOARD_BUTTON_TYPES["F"]` | `"F"` |

 ### Joystick

+Using the `BUTTON_TYPES` types makes your code compatible with both buttons and joystick, whereas the `FRONTBOARD_BUTTON_TYPES` and `JOYSTICK_BUTTON_TYPES` will only respond to usage from the buttons or joystick respectively.

 <!-- prettier-ignore -->
 | Direction | Event Type | Name |